 This document explains how we collect, use and store your personal information and, potentially, the information of anybody named by you.
 If you would like a printed copy or for this document to be provided in an alternative format (e.g. Braille, large print, audio file) please contact us.

 We understand that your privacy is important to you and want you to be confident about how we use your personal information, but to also be aware of your rights in this regard.
-We respect and value the privacy of all our customers and will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights under the law.
+We respect and value the privacy of all our customers and will only collect and use personal data in ways that are described here, and in a manner that is consistent with our obligations and your rights in law.

 The Pet Vet gathers and processes your personal information in accordance with this policy and in compliance with the General Data Protection Regulation (GDPR 2016/679) and other relevant data protection regulation and laws.

 GDPR (General Data Protection Regulation 2016/679) allows you the right to: